-Jacob N. Shapiro is a Professor of Politics and International Affairs at Princeton University, where he also directs the Empirical Studies of Conflict Project.
-The project is a multi-university consortium that compiles and analyzes micro-level data on politically motivated violence in countries around the world.
+Jacob N. Shapiro is Professor of Politics and International Affairs at Princeton University and directs the Empirical Studies of Conflict Project, a multi-university consortium that compiles and analyzes micro-level data on politically motivated violence in countries around the world.
 His research covers conflict, economic development, misinformation, and security policy.
 He is author of The Terrorist’s Dilemma: Managing Violent Covert Organizations and co-author of Small Wars, Big Data: The Information Revolution in Modern Conflict.
-His research has been published in broad range of academic and policy journals as well as a number of edited volumes.
+His research has been published in a broad range of academic and policy journals as well as a number of edited volumes.
 He has conducted field research and large-scale policy evaluations in Afghanistan, Colombia, India, and Pakistan.

 Now, there are ways to find out.
 New data shows that machine learning can identify content created by online political influence operations.